CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 # Limitation of Liability

 TO THE EXTENT ALLOWED BY LAW, IN NO EVENT SHALL THE UNIVERSITY, ITS PARTNERS, LICENSORS, SERVICE PROVIDERS, OR ANY OF THEIR RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES OR REPRESENTATIVES, BE LIABLE FOR DIRECT, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY OR PUNITIVE DAMAGES ARISING OUT OF OR IN CONNECTION WITH THE HACKATHON OR THIS AGREEMENT (HOWEVER ARISING, INCLUDING NEGLIGENCE).
 IF YOU HAVE A DISPUTE WITH ANY PARTICIPANT OR ANY OTHER THIRD PARTY, YOU RELEASE THE UNIVERSITY, ITS, PARTNERS, LICENSORS, AND SERVICE PROVIDERS, AND EACH OF THEIR RESPECTIVE OFFICERS, DIRECTORS, AGENTS, EMPLOYEES AND REPRESENTATIVES FROM ANY AND ALL CLAIMS, DEMANDS AND DAMAGES (ACTUAL AND CONSEQUENTIAL) OF EVERY KIND AND NATURE ARISING OUT OF OR IN ANY WAY CONNECTED WITH SUCH DISPUTES.
-YOU AGREE THAT ANY CLAIMS AGAINST UNIVERSITY ARISING OUT OF THE HACKATHON OR THIS AGREEMENT MUST BE FILED WITHIN ONE YEAR AFTER SUCH CLAIM AROSE; OTHERWISE, YOUR CLAIM IS PERMANENTLY BARRED.
+YOU AGREE THAT ANY CLAIMS AGAINST UNIVERSITY ARISING OUT OF THE SUMMIT OR THIS AGREEMENT MUST BE FILED WITHIN ONE YEAR AFTER SUCH CLAIM AROSE; OTHERWISE, YOUR CLAIM IS PERMANENTLY BARRED.

 # Not an Offer or Contract of Employment

-Under no circumstances will Your participation in the Codefest or anything in this Agreement be construed as an offer or contract of employment with the University.
+Under no circumstances will Your participation in the Summit or anything in this Agreement be construed as an offer or contract of employment with the University.

 # Additional Terms